InseeFr/Impala/README.md

 # Impala

-Portal for Linked Metadata, including a SPARQL editor based on Yasgui
+Impala is a module of Insee's Statistical Metadata Repository (RMéS).
+It exposes linked metadata on web pages and through a SPARQL editor based on [Yasgui](https://triply.cc/docs/yasgui-api).